DS-100/sp24/gradproject.md

 #### **Topic 2 (NLP)**

-here are the test sets for both tasks - `arena-validation-set-prompt-only.jsonl.gz`, `arena-validation-set-prompts-embeddings.npy`, and `arena-validation-set-topic-modeling.jsonl.gz`; all files are located in `shared/sp24_grad_project_data/nlp-arena-data` directory on Data 100 Datahub.
+Here are the test sets for both tasks - `arena-validation-set-prompt-only.jsonl.gz`, `arena-validation-set-prompts-embeddings.npy`, and `arena-validation-set-topic-modeling.jsonl.gz`; all files are located in `shared/sp24_grad_project_data/nlp-arena-data` directory on Data 100 Datahub.

 Submit a single CSV file with three columns named `question_id`, `winner`, `hardness_score` to [this](https://www.gradescope.com/courses/696886/assignments/4364990){:target="_blank"} Gradescope assignment.